ghostburns/ETS0309-15-3rd-yr/Python_101/README.md

 ## Overview

-Python provides built-in string methods that allow for easy manipulation of text.
-Three common methods for changing the case of a string are:
+Python provides built-in string methods for manipulating text including case conversion, substring search, and prefix/suffix verification.
+Common methods for changing text case include:

-str.lower(): Converts all characters in a string to lowercase.
+- str.lower(): Converts all characters to lowercase.

-str.upper(): Converts all characters in a string to uppercase.
+- str.upper(): Converts all characters to uppercase.

-str.title(): Capitalizes the first letter of each word in a string.
+- str.title(): Capitalizes the first letter of each word.

+- str.capitalize(): Capitalizes only the first character.
+- str.swapcase(): Swaps the case of all letters.
+- str.find(): Returns the index of the first occurrence of a substring.
+- str.index(): Returns the index of the first occurrence; raises an error if not found.
+- str.startswith(): Checks if the string begins with a specified prefix.
+- str.endswith(): Checks if the string ends with a specified suffix.

 ## Method Explanations and Examples